learnk8s/learnk8s.io/_blog/kubernetes-cli-tricks/index.md

 ## Extend kubectl with plugins

-Plugins are a `kubectl` feature that only few people know about.
-They have existed for a while, but the plugin system has been completely redesigned in **version 1.12** (released in September 2018) of `kubectl`.
-With the new plugin system, you can add custom sub-commands to `kubectl` as shown below:
+Plugins are a kubectl feature that only few people know about.
+They have existed for a while, but the plugin system has been completely redesigned in **version 1.12** (released in September 2018) of kubectl.
+With the new plugin system, you can add custom sub-commands to kubectl as shown below:

 ![](screencast-plugin-hello-world.gif)